 Goal, Situation, Structure, Process, Action, Results

 Coaching follows a path; it begins with your primary goals.
-Your ideal coach will help you to clarify your goals, both ultimate and immediate.
-When your coach has helped you to see your goals totally clearly, you have a place to start.
+Your ideal career coach will help you to clarify your goals, both ultimate and immediate.
+When your career transition coach has helped you to see your goals totally clearly, you have a place to start.

-To help you achieve that, your coach will help you to explore your goals, and your current situation in detail.
+To help you achieve that, your career coach will help you to explore your goals, and your current situation in detail.
+Coaches in Amsterdam are always advanced about that.
 Your coach must be a keen listener, not just to what you say, but to how you say it, how you project your ideas, thoughts, concerns, worries, and how you see any potential obstacles.

 A consultant may tell you what they think you should do, but your coach will keep you thinking and having you make the strategic decisions that are right for you, your situation, and your career.

 You want to follow the thoughts, decisions and actions process in an environment that suits you.
 Building and maintaining a “safe” environment means your career coach has to understand you, have rapport with you, and stay focused on you the human being as well as you the expat career person.

 Because of this rapport, the challenges and expectations your coach sets for you will become positive.
 They will be linked directly to your goals, and they will address your agenda.
 The process, therefore, that you and your career coach have clarified and agreed to will almost automatically turn into obvious and clear actions.

 Another element of successful coaching is building the structure so efficient processes, clear actions, clear expectations, and full accountability feel normal.
 No Olympic sports coach ever experienced their performer win gold without first establishing personal accountability.
 The performer carries out the actions that they have worked on with their coach and that they have agreed to.
 The actions belong to the performer, not to the coach.
 The coach is there to ensure accountability.
 The right actions properly performed lead to clear and intended results.